 This is a common concern and a frustration people often share with us, and it's something we also experience.

-As the Chair of a meeting, we are ideally striving for enough engagement that well-thought-out decisions are made but not too much engagement that we run out of time to address all points on the agenda.
+When chairing a meeting, we are ideally striving for enough engagement to enable well-thought-out decisions to be made, but not too much engagement that we run out of time to address all agenda points.

 In episode 209 of The Business of Healthcare Podcast, I share some facilitation tips to help keep your meetings on track.
 Listen here.

-For those of you that are experiencing a lack of engagement in your online meetings due to your colleagues increasingly turning their cameras off, this blog is for you based on tactics we regularly use to promote engagement.
+For those of you who are experiencing a lack of engagement in your online meetings due to colleagues increasingly turning their cameras off - this blog is for you - and is based on tactics we regularly use to promote engagement.

 1. Carefully structure the agenda

-Whilst it's obvious to create and circulate an agenda before our meetings, are we carefully structuring them?
+Whilst it's obvious to create and circulate an agenda before our meetings, are we certain that we are carefully structuring them?

-By this, I mean creating your agenda to alternate the sections where you are providing one-way information to the network and where you want a discussion.
+By this, I mean creating your agenda so that you alternate the sections where you are delivering one-way information, with those requiring discussion.